mrouili/perfEval-5G/README.md

 sudo iptables -t nat -I POSTROUTING 1 -s 172.16.0.0/24 -o enx2c16dbab4418 -j MASQUERADE
 ```

-In the rules above, I’ve specified the source IP (IP assigned to UE by the OAI 5G core) to make the rules more specific.
+In the rules above, we specified the source IP (IP assigned to UE by the OAI 5G core) to make the rules more specific.
 This makes sure that these rules don’t conflict with the docker rules.

+## <a name='UECannotReconnecttoNetwork '></a>8.4 UE Cannot Reconnect to Network

+We noticed RRC connection inconsistencies that result in the COTS UE not being able to reconnect to the network after a release.
+If you face a similar issue , try the following:

+* Disable and enable the ISIM
+* Reboot the UE
+* If none of the above works , disable the ISIM, reboot the gNB, then enable the ISIM again.

-## <a name='USRPN300andX300EthernetTuning'></a>8.4 USRP N300 and X300 Ethernet Tuning
+## <a name='USRPN300andX300EthernetTuning'></a>8.5 USRP N300 and X300 Ethernet Tuning

 Please also refer to the official [USRP Host Performance Tuning Tips and Tricks](https://kb.ettus.com/USRP_Host_Performance_Tuning_Tips_and_Tricks) tuning guide.